-That in the 1990s the number of IP lawyers grew even more than the number of patents, a very bad sign for all of us, we learned from an address by Richard Posner to the American Enterprise Institute, November 19, 2002.
+That in the 1990s the number of IP lawyers grew even more than the number of patents, a very bad sign for all of us, we learned from an address by Ricahrd Posner to the American Enterprise Institute, November 19, 2002.

-"The Carnegie Survey" is described in Cohen et al [2000].
-The quotations concerning the use of patents to foil the anti-trust laws are from Mowery and Rosenberg [1998] chapter 2.
+The quotations concerning the use of patents to foil the antitrust laws are from Mowery and Rosenberg [1998] chapter 2.
 The discussion of legal changes surrounding the software industry is drawn from Bessen and Hunt [2003], who give detailed references to the original judicial, legal, and factual sources.
 The Jerry Baker and Roger Smith quotations are from Bessen and James [2003].
 Jerry Baker's statement is at the USPTO Hearings [1994].
-Lanjouw and Lerner's analysis of patent suits is in [1996].